Tagenarine "Brandon" Chanderpaul

 He made his first class debut in March 2013 in Antigua, for Guyana against the Leewards, playing alongside his father Shivnarine.
 In 2013 Tagenarine represented Stainsby Hall Cricket Club, in Derbyshire, England.

-In 2012, he achieved outstanding results in the Caribbean Secondary Education Certificate (CSEC) examination, obtaining passing grades in 10 subjects - 8 at Grade 1 (including 5 distinctions) and 2 at Grade 2.
+In 2012, he achieved outstanding results in the Caribbean Secondary Education Certificate (CSEC) examination, being successful in 10 subjects.